ebruchez/ebruchez.github.io/pages/typewriter-collection-ibm.md

 I collect IBM typewriters, including:

-- __Typebar typewriters:__ This family of typewriters started with IBM's acquisition of Electromatic.
+- __Typebar typewriters:__ This family of typewriters started with IBM's acquisition of Electromatic in 1933.
 A subset of this family are _Executive_ models, that feature proportional spacing and carbon ribbon.
 - __IBM Selectric__: Machines in this family introduced in 1961 are the best known and feature the famous “golf ball” single type element.
 - __Electronic typewriters:__ Machines using electronics include machines in the Selectric family, such as the MT/SC, the Mag Card and Mag Card II families, but also the Electronic Typewriter family, which did not have the Selectric name.
 - __Wheelwriter:__ The Wheelwriter family features a daisy wheel.
 This said, I don't own a Wheelwriter yet!